Dublin, Edinburgh & London with Gabra Lokken8 days

 Optional Excursion - Tower of London & Thames River Cruise $125pp* Details

 Enter the Tower of London, a UNESCO World Heritage site famous for its dark history of treason, imprisonment, and beheadings.
 With a local blue-badge guide leading the way, you’ll explore the nooks and crannies of this royal castle, seeing ancient coin collections, suits of armor, and the glittering Crown Jewels as you go.
 Later, step aboard a riverboat for a cruise down the Thames and take in views of the London skyline, Tower Bridge, Southbank, and more from the water.
-Please Note: This excursion requires advance reservation and must be booked at least 20 days prior to departure.

 Must be booked 20 days before departure